tarantool/doc/doc/dev_guide/building_documentation.rst

    Notes:

-   * If you suggest creating a new documentation section (i.e., a whole new page), it has to be saved to the relevant section at GitHub.
+   * If you suggest creating a new documentation section (a whole new page), it has to be saved to the relevant section at GitHub.

-   * If you want to contribute to localizing this documentation (e.g. into Russian), add your translation strings to ``.po`` files stored in the corresponding locale directory (e.g. ``/sphinx/locale/ru/LC_MESSAGES/`` for Russian).
+   * If you want to contribute to localizing this documentation (for example into Russian), add your translation strings to ``.po`` files stored in the corresponding locale directory (for example ``/locale/ru/LC_MESSAGES/`` for Russian).
 See more about localizing with Sphinx at http://www.sphinx-doc.org/en/stable/intl.html